critterandguitari/Organelle_Manual/manual.md

 3. Insert the drive into a computer and find `wifi.txt` in the drive's root directory.

 4. There are two lines of text in the document.
-The first line is the network name Organelle will be looking for.
-The second line is the corresponding password.
+The first line is the name of the network you want the Organelle to join.
+The second line is the corresponding password for that network.

 5. Save the file and close it.